Becoming a Peer Mentor

 - Complete CITI training (online) and SNP peer mentor trainings

-- 4-6 hours per week; you may choose to spend time with your mentee(s) outside of those hours, but you cannot be paid for more than six hours per week
+- 2 to 4 hours per week; you may choose to spend time with your mentee(s) outside of those hours, but you cannot be paid for more than six hours per week

 - Each week, you will be spending time interacting with your mentee(s) to deliver the peer mentoring curriculum.
 The amount of structured time is up to you and your mentee(s), but at minimum, you and your mentee(s) should complete 1 curriculum module each week.